LCTT/TranslateProject/sources/Linux pwd command - Know Your Current Working Directory.md

+	NearTan领取

 Linux pwd command - Know Your Current Working Directory
 ================================================================================
 Where you are inside a deep directory, sometimes you may want to know where exactly you are.
 With this pwd command, you can do it.

 ### What is pwd ###

 Pwd is a command to print name of current / working directory.
 When we are “lost” into a deep directory, we can always reveal where we are.

 ### How to use it ###